jqwik-team/jqwik/docs/user-guide.md

 - Use `Arbitraries.recursive(Supplier<Arbitrary<T>>)` to wrap the recursive call itself.
   Otherwise _jqwik_'s attempt to build the arbitrary will quickly result in a stack overflow.
-- Every recursion needs a base case.
-This base case must have a high enough probability so that recursive generation will end.
+- Every recursion needs one or more base cases in order to stop recursion at some point.
-  Otherwise a stack overflow will catch you during value generation.
+  Base cases must have a high enough probability, otherwise a stack overflow will get you during value generation.

 ## Assumptions